MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/pipelines-get-started.md

 1. Push your code to your version control repository.
 This action triggers your build pipeline and runs tasks such as building or testing code.

-Your build pipeline generates a binary (artifact) that can be consumed by the release pipeline for deployment to staging or production.
+Your build pipeline produces a binary (artifact) that the release pipeline can consume to deploy your application to various targets.

-Your code is now updated, built, tested, and packaged, ready for deployment to any target.

 ::: moniker-end